 Dr. Shehla Sheikh who is a renowned endocrinologist was called upon the dais to shed light on the topic of the day.
 She highlighted that Thyroid disorders are caused due to genetic or environmental and dietary factors.

 They are most commonly diagnosed between the age of 20 and 40 but could be present at all ages.
 If left untreated, hypothyroidism can cause elevated cholesterol levels, decreased fertility, depression and decreased heart rate.
 For pregnant women with the untreated Thyroid disorder, it could be harmful to both mother and the fetus.

 Hence Thyroid disorder should not be ignored and treated immediately.
-All it takes after being diagnosed is a pill every morning on empty stomach.
+It just takes a pill after you have being diagnosed, every morning on an empty stomach.

 Later vivacious Actress Juhi Chawla explained the mindset of patients and relatives, she stressed on a simple test when thyroid symptoms are seen in a person.
 “One in ten Indians may have a Thyroid disorder, “Are you among them?” she asked us all in the audience.